jheising/apilove/readme.md

 1. The incoming API request is scanned for a parameter to match your method parameter in the following order:
     1. A path parameter, like `/foo/:what` with the same name
     1. A query parameter, like `?what=bar` wtih the same name
+    1. A body parameter specified in either JSON or form values
     1. A cookie with the same name
     1. A header with the same name
 1. By default, if no value can be found an error is automatically returned to the API caller and the method is not called.